Summer Academic and Honors Institute

 Space is limited, so reserve your spot today!

-This summer, Ohio Northern University will host its 11h Summer Academic and Honors Institute for gifted high school students who will be freshmen, sophomores, juniors or seniors in 2015-16.
-This year’s institute includes 14 challenging courses scheduled over the month of June.
+This summer, Ohio Northern University will host its Summer Academic and Honors Institute for gifted high school students who will be freshmen, sophomores, juniors or seniors in 2019-20.
+This year’s institute includes 15 challenging courses scheduled during the month of June.
 The Human Anatomy and Histology course is limited to those students who will be sophomores, juniors, or seniors in 2019-20.
 Pharmacy course is limited to rising seniors (2020 High School Graduates)

 Earn college credit

 Students completing a course will receive one transferable college credit hour.
 Requests for transcripts can be made by contacting the ONU registrar at email@example.com.

 To be eligible to attend the Summer Academic and Honors Institute at ONU, you must be entering the 9th, 10th, 11th or 12th grade in fall 2018-19 AND be identified as “gifted” by a school district (Ohio gifted identification criteria as described in Ohio Administrative Code 3301-51-15), OR be able to obtain a written recommendation from your high school.

 Deeper Learning Focus of the SAHI Courses at ONU